-Palm Beach Seafood Restaurant, #01-09 One Fullerton, 1 Fullerton Road, Singapore 049213, p.
-6336 8118
+Palm Beach Seafood Restaurant, #01-09, One Fullerton, 1 Fullerton Road, Singapore 049213

 Master Crab Seafood Restaurant

-They have a couple of outlets around town but for anThis open-air outlet’s tucked away in a coffee shop along Ghim Moh Road and serves a dizzying array of crab creations like crab bee hoon and salted egg crab.
-But their decadent chilli crab takes the cake with its fleshy, sweet crabs, doused in thick sauce.
+This brand has a couple of outlets around town, including an open-air outlet that’s tucked away in a coffee shop along Ghim Moh Road.
+It’s known for a dizzying array of crab creations like crab bee hoon and salted egg crab.
+But the decadent chilli crab takes the cake with its fleshy, sweet crabs, doused in thick sauce.

 Hua Yu Wee